 The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 You’re probably familiar with the ‘Rainbow’ Daytona: the Rolex chronograph with a gradient of multi-colored sapphires on the bezel.
-You know, the one with diamond-set lugs.
-Available in white, yellow, and rose gold, the off-catalog Rainbow Daytona is reserved for Rolex's most exclusive clients.
-Worn by A-listers like Kevin Hart and Cristiano Ronaldo, the watch has undoubtedly made a cultural impact since its 2012 release.
+You know, the one with diamond-set lugs and crown guards.
+You know, the one John Mayer wore on Hot Ones.
+The off-catalog beauty, available in white, yellow, and rose gold, is reserved for Rolex's most exclusive clients.
+It’s safe to say the watch has made a cultural impact since its 2012 release.

 Rolex Daytona Zenith Rainbow